mozilla/node-janus/README.md

 ### Self-Signed Certificate
 You will also need to use your own certificate for your server FQDN.
-You can generate a new key and a new certificate simply by launching this command from `node-janus` root directory:
+You can generate a new key and a new certificate simply by executing this command from `node-janus` root directory:

     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout keys/key.pem -out keys/crt.pem

-Be careful to correctly set the `Common Name` with your server FQDN, e.g. for `example.com`:
+Be careful to correctly set the `Common Name` with your server FQDN, e.g., for `example.com`:

     Common Name (e.g. server FQDN or YOUR name) []:example.com